How to Scale Video Marketing: 5 Strategies That Work

 As you think about creating video content, think of ways to make shorter content dynamic and engaging.

-2. Personalise Your Videos
+2. Personalize Your Videos

-Did you know you can personalise videos at scale, both audio and visual content, by dynamically pulling data from your CRM (or wherever you keep customer data) so it updates the video in real time?
+Did you know you can personalize videos at scale, both audio and visual content, by dynamically pulling data from your CRM (or wherever you keep customer data) so it updates the video in real time?

-Personalisation adds a human touch to your video marketing efforts.
+Personalization adds a human touch to your video marketing efforts.
 The customer doesn’t see just any video — they see their video, something you created with their unique situation in mind.

 And it works.
-For example, Ubisoft used personalisation to recap 5 years of gameplay for nearly 5 million gamers, and gamers loved it.
+For example, Ubisoft used personalization to recap 5 years of gameplay for nearly 5 million gamers, and gamers loved it.
 The campaign saw a 5x uplift in social sharing, a 3x uptick in video downloads and a 2.7x increase in CTA click-through rate.

 You might be thinking that’s great, but how do I do this at scale?

 Luckily, nobody needs to generate 5 million videos manually.
 Technology saves the day.
-Use a Personalised Video platform to effortlessly link customer data to video scenes based on designated parameters.
+Use a Personalized Video platform to effortlessly link customer data to video scenes based on designated parameters.
 It’s easy.
 Brands ranging from universities to banks to retailers do it all the time.

 3. Repurpose Existing Video Content